Topography and climate

 (Table showing average temperatures for each month)

 Bangkok is divided into 50 khets or districts, which comes under BMA.
 Bangkok has grown exponentially from a city scattered on the banks of the river to a metropolitan city spread over six provinces.
-The boundaries of the city and its central business district are expanding each year.
+The boundaries of the city and its central business district are expanding each year maing it one of the best areas to stay in Bangkok.
 This is mainly to the continuous flow of expats from Western countries and immigrants from neighboring countries like Myanmar, Laos and Cambodia.
 This inflow of people has resulted in the mushrooming of numerous housing projects in the city outskirts.
 A few years later, these areas are also included in the city of Bangkok, making the city grow bigger and bigger.

 While the city outskirts expand sideways, including more and more areas in the process, the central zone has only one direction left to grow – that is upwards.
 There are a thousand registered skyscrapers in the city and is ranked 17 in the list of world’s tallest cities.